blazium-engine/blazium-docs/getting_started/first_2d_game/index.rst

 ==================

-In this step-by-step tutorial series, you will create your first complete 2D game with Godot.
+In this step-by-step tutorial series, you will create your first complete 2D game with Blazium.
 By the end of the series, you will have a simple yet complete game of your own, like the image below.

 |image0|

-You will learn how the Godot editor works, how to structure a project, and build a 2D game.
+You will learn how the Blazium editor works, how to structure a project, and build a 2D game.

 .. note:: This project is an introduction to the Blazium Engine.
 It assumes that